 “Help Me Get On The Road Again!”

 I heard a song sung

 What better way to learn about soil than to have a critter that lives in the soil tell all about its’ environment?
 An exciting project that was completed in 2010 by Erie Basin is the S. K. Worm project.

-Designed to help third grade students meet their Ohio Department of Education (ODE) Benchmarks for Earth and Space science, the model will teach soil composition, soil conservation, soil diversity, and renewable energy.
+He was designed to help 3rd Grade students meet their Ohio Dept. of Education Benchmarks for Earth & Space science.
+He teaches Soil Composition, Soil Conservation, Soil Diversity, and renewable energy.
+S K Worm is the only animatronics earthworm in the World.
 The model can also be used at events to educate the general public on the importance of soils in our environment, including fairs, field days, day camps, and other venues.
 S K Worm now has a shorter program for Fair Booth/EXPO Booth demonstrations.